ArenKDesai/Aren-s-Notes/Intro to Algorithms/Network Flow.md

 Goal: Maximize $q(A,B)=\sum_{i\in A}a_i+\sum_{j\in B}-\sum_{i,j\in P:|A \bigcap (i,j)|=1}p_{ij}$

 We can implement a min-cut approach to solve this.
-Every pixel becomes a node, and the penalty becomes
+Every pixel becomes a node, and the penalty becomes the edges.